 March 15 Attacks

-The Christchurch Foundation began engagement with those most impacted, and the wider community, on the 29th of June 2019.
-We began once Victim Support had concluded their distributions.
-Raf Manji lead a comprehensive and iterative project over a three month period.
-This involved over a hundred meetings as well as many emails and phone calls.
-Our distribution framework was developed using the information we received from the communities and international best practice.
+The Christchurch Foundation began engagement with those most impacted, and the wider community, on 29 June 2019.
+We began after Victim Support had concluded their initial distributions.
+Christchurch Foundation independent advisor, Mr. Raf Manji, lead a comprehensive and iterative "Listening Project" over a three-month period August, September, and October 2019.
+The "Listening Project" involved over a hundred meetings as well as many emails and phone calls.
+Our distribution framework was developed using the information we received from the victims, Muslim communities of Christchurch and international best practice.

-The document below explains our Fund Distribution Plans and was announced on November 26, 2019.
+The document below explains the initial plans for the OPOC Fund Distribution Plans and was announced on 26 November 2019.

 Fund Distribution Details – English

 Fund Distribution Details – Urdu Translation

 It is important to understand that these funds were not compensation, reparation or restitution.
 They were a gift that represents love and support.

 The Christchurch Foundation received well over 18,000 individual gifts.
 The largest single gift was just over 2.2 million New Zealand dollars.
 Many were gifts received from children from out of their pocket money or fundraising activities that they ran.
 Community groups from around the world and many ethnicities and religious groups also contributed.

 Former Christchurch City Councillor Raf Manji acted as The Foundation’s independent advisor to collect community feedback and to provide recommendations about how the funds were to be distributed.
 He also acted as a community advocate, supporting the victims up until December 2020.

 Due to a number of circumstances, there were some changes in the final distributions.
 For more information related to how funds were distributed, please see the Funds Distribution page.